 Be sure to read through our New Retiree Enrollment page for a summary of the most important deadlines and next steps on initiating the process of transitioning from active employee benefits coverage to retiree benefits coverage.

 If hired on or after January 9, 2009, Proposition B applies.
 If a retiree chooses to take a lump sum pension distribution, retiree health premium contributions will be unsubsidized and paid at full cost.
-Other restrictions may apply.

-Newly eligible retirees must enroll in retiree medical and/or dental coverage within 30 days of their retirement effective date.
+Newly eligible retirees must enroll in retiree medical and/or dental coverage within 30 days of their retirement date.

-To enroll you must provide SFHSS with a completed enrollment application and all required eligibility documentation, including retirement system paperwork.
+To enroll, you must provide SFHSS with a completed enrollment application and all required eligibility documentation, including retirement system paperwork.

 New retiree coverage will take effect on the first day of the month following the retirement effective date.

-And remember, you must notify SFHSS of retirement even if you are not planning to elect SFHSS coverage on your retirement date.
+You must notify SFHSS of retirement even if you are not planning to elect SFHSS coverage on your retirement date.